eXascaleInfolab/seer/README.md

 source .env #read the Dataset path from the env file, timescale db does this when docker ist started already
 ```

-Optional drop the table if it exists
+Drop the table if it exists.
+This is not needed on initial setup.
 ```bash
 docker exec -it clickhouse-demo clickhouse-client --query "DROP TABLE IF EXISTS $dataset;"
 ```